 My favorite thing about traveling is the food.
-And of all the places I’ve traveled, I love the food in Greece the best.
+And of all the places I’ve traveled, I loved the food in Greece the best.
 I really don’t know much about Greek food except that I have loved everything I’ve ever tasted.
 I don’t even have any Greek cookbooks (I really need to do something about that!).
-But I do occasionally create “Greek-inspired” dishes and snacks.
+But I do occasionally create Greek-inspired dishes and snacks.

 Spinach and Feta Turnovers

-8. Cool on wire rack and eat either warm or at room temperature.
+- Cool on wire rack and serve either warm or at room temperature.